Kwondh0321/Enmirynet_AI/README.md

 - Backend Code: Open to the public, anyone can use and modify.
 - Frontend Code: Open to the public, excluding the design.
 Modifications are allowed for functional purposes.

+# Warning
+Abusing this client can cause permanent service restriction